 Technology and knowledge transfer is a multifaceted process involving the conveyance of knowledge, skills, procedures and equipment from one organization or country to another (Etzkowitz and Leydesdorff, 2000).
-Lack of commitment and limited financial resources would threaten the sustainability of the transfer mechanism.
-Traditionally, technology and knowledge transfer was thought to be a linear process from advanced economies to less advanced ones.
+Traditionally, technology and knowledge transfer was seen as a linear process from advanced economies to less advanced ones.
 However, recent decades have witnessed a shift towards more interactive and networked technology and knowledge transfers, encompassing transfers within and between sectors and involving public and private partners (Etzkowitz and Leydesdorff, 2000).
-In addition, the benefits derived from these interactions vary according to the capacity to absorb and effectively utilize transferred technologies (Cohen and Levinthal, 1990).
-Wide disparities in technological capabilities may impede effective transfers, especially in frontier technologies such as AI, where AI talent training programs and the set up of cooperative laboratories may make the process smooth (WIPO, 2019).
+The benefits derived from these interactions vary according to the capacity to absorb and effectively utilize transferred technologies (Cohen and Levinthal, 1990).
+Indeed, wide disparities in technological capabilities may impede effective transfers,57 especially in frontier technologies such as AI, where AI talent training programs and the set up of